-- (a) From 31 July 2019, there shall be no livestock access to a Category 1 surface water body, except that sheep may have access to a natural wetland if authorised by a resource consent pursuant to Rule R116. - (b) From 31 July 2022, access by: - cattle, farmed deer or farmed pigs to a Category 2 surface water body, (except for a Schedule F1 river that is less than 1m wide), and - (ii) dairy cows to a river that is not a Category 1 or Category 2 surface water body and has an active bed width of 1m or wider at the location of the access, may occur provided the access is only at a stock crossing point and the cattle (including dairy cows), farmed deer or farmed pigs:
+- (a) From 31 July 2019, there shall be no livestock access to a Category 1 surface water body, except that sheep may have access to a significant natural wetland listed in Schedule F3 (significant wetlands) if authorised by a resource consent pursuant to Rule R116. - (b) From 31 July 2022, access by: - (i) cattle, farmed deer or farmed pigs livestock to a Category 2 surface water body, (except for a Schedule F1 river that is less than 1m wide), and - (ii) dairy cows to a river that is not a Category 1 or Category 2 surface water body and has an active bed width of 1metre or wider at the location of the access, may occur provided; the access is only at a stock crossing point and the cattle (including dairy cows), farmed deer or farmed pigs:

-- (iii) are supervised and actively driven across the water body, and - (iv) do not cross the same water body more than twice in any month. - (c) From 1 July 2025, access by:
+(iii) are supervised and actively driven across the water body, and

-- cattle, farmed deer or farmed pigs to a Category 2 surface water body, which is a Schedule F1 river that is less than 1m wide), and - cattle, farmed deer or farmed pigs to a Category 2 surface water body which is within that part of the Huangarua River catchment identified in Schedule I (trout spawning habitat), during the trout spawning season (31 May to 31 August), may occur provided, the access is only at a stock crossing point and the cattle (including dairy cows), farmed deer or farmed pigs:
+- (iv) do not cross the same water body more than twice in any month. - a. there is no surface water present at the time and location of the access; or - b. if there is surface water present, the access is only at a stock crossing point that complies with condition (d). - (c) From 1 July 2025, access by: - (i) cattle, farmed deer or farmed pigs to a Category 2 surface water body, which is a Schedule F1 river that is less than 1m wide), and - (ii) cattle, farmed deer or farmed pigs to a Category 2 surface water body which is within that part of the Huangarua River catchment identified in Schedule I (trout spawning habitat), during the trout spawning season (31 May to 31 August), may occur provided, the access is only at a stock crossing point and the cattle (including dairy cows), farmed deer or farmed pigs: